 Music has always been an interest and I get to see my favourite artistes The Stones and The Kinks and of course I get some satisfaction from seeing my friends from the OFA at the annual dinner and regular post committee meeting drink sessions at the Hop Blossom.
 Award five points to Gryffindor if you followed the musical references!
 My eldest is fingers crossed ‘good to go’ to Virginia USA (cue Neil Diamond’s America, Country Roads, et al) to join a college ‘soccer’ team on the back of a sports scholarship.
 My 17 year old is either to be found in recording studios, checking out potential uni campuses, or busy with his head-

 Having survived the intervening years, I’m really rather grateful to be here at all and on that note, I leave you with a quote from Keith Richards “It’s good to be here; it’s good to be anywhere”.
 Hope to see some of you at a future function of one sort or another.

 Best wishes to all, Mike Mehta”

-Mike and Karen Larby in the College production of My Fair Lady
+Mike and Kim Larby in the College production of My Fair Lady